 - Consistent teacher in year 7 & 8

-- 1 pupil improved their Reading Age by 6 months
+- 27 pupils improved their Reading Age by more than 9 months

-- 10 pupils improved their Reading Age by over 12months.
+- 14 pupils improved their Reading Age by 18 months or more

 Progress in English overall – end of Year 7